larpon/shy/README.md

 The `shy` project works both as a V module and a standalone CLI tool.

+`shy` aims to be a solid foundation with which you can build and distribute small to medium sized 2D games or applications with ease.

 # Targets

 Please note that export and developing/building/running from some